James-Lim/whitepaper/whitepaper-eng.md

 >└── refs
 >```
 >
 > Here, in the *objects* directory, source codes are stored being distributed and categorized by commit hash values.
 We write all the data except the *objects* directory on the ethereum network.
 First, it is too expensive to write all the source code data.
-Second, it is cryptologically safe to compare the hash values because git creates the hash using the previous commit's hash, author information, and also date information.
+Second, although without the all source code data, comparing hash values is enough to check that a cloned git project is identical with the one on the ethereum.
+It is cryptologically safe because git creates the hash using the previous commit's hash, author information, and also date information.
 Finally, in case of an open source project, by the existence of many clones, it is easy to detect the forgery, and in case of a private project, it is protected on the protocol level.

 You can choose the repository services among the followings,